 INASP recognizes that demands for facilitation payments are commonplace in certain parts of the world.
 Where a public official has requested such a payment, employees or associated persons should ask for further details of the purpose and nature of the payment in writing.
 If the official refuses, a request should be made to speak to the official's manager for clarification of the purpose of the payment.
 An explanation should be given to the official of both INASP's rules and the UK anti-bribery law.
-If the official is persistent immediate contact should be made with a line manager, a member of Senior Leadership, or the Finance Director.
+If the official is persistent immediate contact should be made with the Finance Manager or Executive Director